blachlylab/intervaltree/README.txt

 Overview
 --------
 Each tree is implemented as a container type.
-So, in addition to [start,end) interval coordinates, it may contain other data.
+So, in addition to [start,end) interval coordinates, it may contain arbitrary other data.

 API (unstable until 1.0.0)
 --------------------------